phochste/shape-validator-component/documentation/constrained-containers.md

 A triple of the form `?container ldp:constrainedBy ?shape .` must be added, where `?container` is the URL of the container being made constrained and `?shape` is the URL of the SHACL shape.

-A precondition for making a container constrained is that the container must not contain any resource at initialisation of making it shape constrained.
+A precondition for making a container constrained is that the container must not contain any resources.
 Furthermore, it is only possible to initialise one shape resource per container.

 ### Discovery of a constrained container